Starting a business online

-The important point here is to make sure you match your channel to your customers and then make sure you are really good at it.
-You will be able to engage far more quickly with customers, build instant relationships, answer their questions; promote any new stock or offers to them and deal with any complaints.
+The critical point here is to make sure you match your channel to your customers and make sure you are good at it.
+Then, you will be able to engage far more quickly with customers, build instant relationships, answer their questions, promote any new stock or offers to them and deal with any complaints.

-Investors and funders will want to see that you have really thought about how you connect with your customers so make sure this is clearly featured in any business plan that you do.
+Investors and funders will want to see that you have thought about how you connect with your customers, so make sure this is featured in any business plan that you do.

 Finance your business

-So far, most of the things you have done will have been free or very low-cost but as you approach your start date you are going to need to think about money.
-Start by deciding how your business will grow and what it needs to do to survive.
+Most of what you’ve done so far has been free or very low-cost, but as your start date approaches, you’ll need to consider financial affairs.
+Decide how your company will grow and what it must do to survive.

-If you are providing services, then you will probably not need much in the way of stock or equipment and so your financing needs are really only going to be down to advertising and marketing.
+If you are providing services, you will probably not need much in the way of stock or equipment, so your financing needs are only going to be down to advertising and marketing.

-But if you are manufacturing to sell, then you may need to buy in machinery, packaging and even a van to transport your goods.
+But if you are manufacturing to sell, you may need to buy machinery, packaging, and even a van to transport your goods.

-If you are an online retailer then you may need money for stock and as working capital the finance section of your business plan must be as detailed as possible.
-It should have an analysis of your start-up costs, a profit and loss and a cash flow forecast for the first couple of years and clearly show your funding requirements.
+If you are an online retailer, you may need money for stock, and as working capital, the finance section of your business plan must be as detailed as possible.
+It should analyse your start-up costs, a profit and loss and a cash flow forecast for the first couple of years and clearly show your funding requirements.

 Build your website

-Following on from the marketing designs (we discussed above) regarding finalising the look and feel of your logo, colours, fonts and tone of voice, you can now create an attractive, functional website yourself, with no need to spend money on web developers or hosting, by buying an off-the-shelf solution from reasonably priced platforms such as WordPress, WIX, 123-reg, or Shopify without having to have any knowledge or design or coding.
+Now having finalised the look and feel of your logo, colours, fonts and tone of voice, you can now create an attractive, functional website yourself, with no need to spend money on web developers or hosting, by buying an off-the-shelf solution from reasonably priced platforms such as WordPress, Wix, 123-reg, or Shopify without having to have any knowledge or design or coding.

-You could use a free theme or pay for a premium theme that may offer more features such as SEO add-ons which will help you to be found.
-Do worry about getting all of your functionality in place from day one though.
-You may decide that to start with you only what you need to have a basic site where you can showcase your ideas and include some blog content.
-When you get nearer to launch day then you can start to switch on the extra functionality.
+You could use a free theme or pay for a premium theme that may offer more features such as SEO add-ons that will help you be found.
+Do worry about getting all of your functionality in place from day one, though.
+You may decide to start with a primary site to showcase your ideas and include some blog content.
+Then, when you get nearer to launch day, you can switch on the extra functionality.

-Alternatively, if you do not have the time, hire a website designer to create one for you.
+Alternatively, hire a website designer to create one for you if you do not have the time.
 If you choose to outsource this, make sure you still have some money set aside for marketing your business.